 Journals may differ in the number and kinds of manuscripts they send for review, the number and types of reviewers they seek for each manuscript, whether the review process is open or blinded, and other aspects of the review process.
-For this reason and as a service to authors, journals should publish a description of their peer-review process.
+For this reason and as a service to authors, journals should publish a clear, transparent description of their peer-review process for all types of manuscripts.

 Journals should notify reviewers of the ultimate decision to accept or reject a paper, and should acknowledge the contribution of peer reviewers to their journal.
-Editors are encouraged to share reviewers' comments with coreviewers of the same paper, so reviewers can learn from each other in the review process.
+Editors are encouraged to share reviewers' comments with co-reviewers of the same paper, so reviewers can learn from each other in the review process.